 Macros

 We’ve used macros like println! throughout this book, but we haven’t fully explored what a macro is and how it works.
-The term macro refers to a family of features in Rust: Declarative macros with macro_rules! and procedural macros, which come in three kinds:
+The term macro refers to a family of features in Rust: declarative macros with macro_rules! and three kinds of procedural macros:

-Custom #[derive] macros
+Custom #[derive] macros that specify code added with the derive attribute used on structs and enums

-Attribute-like macros
+Attribute-like macros that define custom attributes usable on any item

-Function-like macros
+Function-like macros that look like function calls but operate on the tokens specified as their argument

 We’ll talk about each of these in turn, but first, let’s look at why we even need macros when we already have functions.